-Quick if you have existing account
+Quick to arrange if you have an existing account

-Need a bank account
+You need a bank account

-Asking to borrow money from friends or family could be cheap and flexible, but it is not always the best option.
+Asking to borrow money from friends or family could be cheap and flexible, but is not always the best option.

 How much does it cost?
 This all depends on what you agree with the person lending you the money, but borrowing from friends or family could be your cheapest option.

-Can be cheapest option
+It can be the cheapest option

 No impact on your credit record

-You can agree a loan term
+You can agree a loan term that suits you

-Need willing friends or family
+You need willing friends or family

-No formal loan terms or rights
+There will be no formal loan terms or rights

-Owe money to friends or family
+You’ll owe money to friends or family